 finished off working for Air Namibia, flying their planes and then was Head of

 Training and Standards until retiring to Sedgefield with Earle in 2007.
-She
+After that, she

-still writes and updates flight training manuals and does related ground
+still wrote and updated flight training manuals and for many years did related ground

 training for pilots, mostly to do with commercial flying, when asked.